Extracting the speed of sound of QCD from transverse momentum fluctuations: Hydrodynamic response to initial-state fluctuations

 \section{Hydrodynamic response to initial-state fluctuations}

 The two observables of interest for this paper are the particle multiplicity $N$ and the transverse momentum per particle $[p_T]$, which fluctuate event to event.
-In a hydrodynamic simulation, both are evaluated by integrating the momentum distribution over the freeze-out hypersurface.
 We first assume that all the particles emitted around mid-rapidity are detected, irrespective of their transverse momentum $p_T$.
 This assumption will be relaxed in Sec.~\ref{s:v0pt}.
 We denote by $N$ the mean multiplicity of a hydrodynamic event, which can vary continuously.
 Discretization effects will be thoroughly modeled in Secs.~\ref{s:geometry} and \ref{s:poisson}, and ignored until then.

-Since the equations of hydrodynamics are deterministic, $N$ and $[p_T]$ solely depend on the initial conditions of the hydrodynamic calculation.
+Since the equations of hydrodynamics are deterministic, $N$ and $[p_T]$ solely depend on the initial conditions of the hydrodynamic calculation, typically at an early time $\tau_0$.
 We introduce a simplified effective description which gives a good approximation to full numerical results~\cite{Gardim:2019xjs,Gardim:2020sma}.
-We denote by $s({\bf x})$ the initial boost-invariant~\cite{Bjorken:1982qr} entropy density profile, where ${\bf x}$ is the transverse coordinate.
-The two quantities of interest for the effective description are the total entropy $S$ and the rms transverse radius $R$~\cite{Zhou:2025bwu}:
+We denote by $s({\bf x})$ the initial boost-invariant~\cite{Bjorken:1982qr} entropy density profile at time $\tau_0$, where ${\bf x}$ is the transverse coordinate.
+The two quantities of interest for the effective description are the entropy per unit rapidity $S$ and the rms transverse radius $R$~\cite{Zhou:2025bwu}:

-$N$ is proportional to $S$~\cite{Hanus:2019fnc}, while $[p_T]$ is proportional to an effective temperature $T_{\rm eff}$~\cite{Gardim:2024zvi} which is related, through the equation of state, to an entropy density $s(T_{\rm eff})$ which is proportional, by dimensional analysis, to $S/R^3$:
+This initial condition is then evolved through the equations of relativistic viscous hydrodynamics~\cite{Romatschke:2007mq,Gale:2013da}.
+The fluid expands into the vacuum and cools down until it is converted into hadrons.
+The points where this conversion occurs, which come closer to the centre as time evolves~\cite{Luzum:2008cw}, define a freeze-out hypersurface.
+Our effective description relies on the total energy $E_f$ and entropy $S_f$ per unit space-time rapidity, obtained upon integration over this freeze-out hypersurface~\cite{Gardim:2019xjs}.
+The effective temperature $T_{\rm eff}$ and effective volume $V_{\rm eff}$ are defined as those of a fluid at rest with energy $E_f$ and entropy $S_f$:

+where $\epsilon$ denotes the energy density, which is related to $s$ through the equation of state used in the hydrodynamic simulation.
+Let us briefly discuss the physical interpretation of $T_{\rm eff}$: If the initial density profile $s({\bf x})$ was uniform and if there was no expansion, $T_{\rm eff}$ would simply be the initial temperature.
+Expansion work decreases the energy~\cite{Bjorken:1982qr}, so that $T_{\rm eff}$ is always smaller than the initial temperature.
+On the other hand, $T_{\rm eff}$ is larger than the temperature at freeze-out, because the final energy $E_f$ includes the kinetic energy of the fluid.
+It can be viewed as the freeze-out temperature, blue shifted by the transverse expansion.